International Convention on the Elimination of All Forms of Racial Discrimination

 Other organisations like the Equality and Human Rights Commission (EHRC) and civil society also provide submissions to the CERD Committee which can provide an alternative analysis of the impact of laws and policies, supported by evidence.
 These reports are known as a “Shadow Report”.

-The EHRC submitted its Shadow Report in July 2011.
+The EHRC submitted its last Shadow Report in July 2011 and will be submitting a further report in 2016.

 After the State Report has been submitted, and prior to being examined by the full CERD Committee, one of its members is designated the ‘Country Rapporteur’ and prepares a list of themes to guide discussion at the examination.